Hendel Brothers, Sons and Company Hat Factory

-Hendel Brothers, Sons and Company Hat Factory, also known as "The Hat Factory," is a historic factory building located in Reading, Berks County, Pennsylvania.
-The original section was built about 1850, as a woolen mill.
-It is a three-story, brick building with the central section measuring 62 feet by 130 feet.
+The Hendel Brothers, Sons and Company Hat Factory, also known as "The Hat Factory," is an historic factory building which is located in Reading, Berks County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1979.

+History and architectural features

+The original section was built as a wool mill circa 1850, and is a three-story, brick building with the central section measuring sixty-two feet by one hundred and thirty feet.
 It has a three-story south wing, two-story north wing, and small two-story west wing.
-It is of heavy timber frame construction, and features large arched double hung windows.
+Made with heavy timber-frame construction, it features large arched double hung windows.

 A hat factory operated in the building until about 1930, after which it was used as a warehouse and trucking terminal.

 It was listed on the National Register of Historic Places in 1979.